mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

     b.
 Change the scale type to e.g. Log

-        * In Log scale pixels with 0 counts should appear white
+        * In Log scale bins with 0 counts should appear white
-        * When you zoom to a region with no data it will set the color axis limits to (0,0) and force the scale ot be linear
+        * When you zoom in to a region comprising only of bins with 0 counts it will set the color axis limits to (0,0) and force the scale to be linear
+        * Zoom in to a region outside the extent of the data, check the Log colorscale option is disabled.

     c.
 Change colormap
     d.
 Reverse colormap